Spectrum Design Data

 Semantic / layout token taxonomy

-The following concept categories are defined in Spectrum's foundation field catalog for semantic and layout tokens, ordered by default serialization position.
+The following concept categories are defined in Spectrum's foundation field catalog for semantic and layout tokens (scope: null — universal), ordered by default serialization position.
 This ordering is the default serialization order for legacy format output; it is not a conformance requirement for stored name objects.

-NORMATIVE: Each category listed below corresponds to an OPTIONAL field on the token name object.
+NORMATIVE: Each category listed below corresponds to a field on the token name object.
 Tokens MAY use any subset of these fields.
+Exception: property is REQUIRED on every name object — see token-format.md.

 Category Name object field Answers Description